-NOTE: A quick way to verify that the water is condensation is to shut off the unit and keep the pool pump running.
-If the water stops running out of the basepan, it is condensation.
-AN EVEN QUICKER WAY IS to TEST THE DRAIN WATER FOR CHLORINE - if the is no chlorine present, then it's condensation.
+A quick way to verify that the water is condensation is to shut off the unit and keep the pool pump running.
+If the water stops running out of the base pan, it is condensation.
+Another method is to test the drain water for chlorine - if the is no chlorine present, then it's condensation

-5.9 Plumbing
+5.8 Plumbing

-The Swimming Pool Heat Pumps exclusive rated flow titanium heat exchanger requires no special plumbing arrangements except bypass (please set the flow rate according to the nameplate).
+The unit's exclusive rated flow titanium heat exchanger requires no special plumbing arrangements except bypass (set the flow rate according to the nameplate).
 The water pressure drop is less than 10kPa at max.